rfuzzo/MWSE/docs/source/apis/tes3.md

 ### `tes3.getReference`
 <div class="search_terms" style="display: none">getreference, reference</div>

 Fetches the first reference for a given base object ID.
+It will find the first clone if the object is an actor.
+It will scan every cell's references for a match, so performance must be considered when using this.

+!!!note
+	This is a slow operation, so ideally a reference should be looked up once on game load.
+Use a safe object handle to store references.

 ```lua
 local reference = tes3.getReference(id)